tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_sample_response.md

 section: docendpoints
 ---

-## Provide a sample response for the endpoint

 It's important to provide a sample response from the endpoint.
 This lets developers know if the endpoint contains the information they want, and how that information is labeled.

 Here's an example from Flattr's API.
 In this case, the response actually includes the response header as well as the response body: